Primate Keeper Licences

 Intelligence

-If you want to pass on any information or concerns about any primates that are currently being kept in Worcestershire, please contact us by emailing enquiries@worcsregservices.gov.uk
+If you want to pass on any information or concerns about any primates that are currently being kept in Worcestershire, please contact us by email to enquiries@worcsregservices.gov.uk

 Renewing and making changes to an existing licence